li-huiyong/li-huiyong.github.io/index.md

 ---
 layout: default
+title: Home
-title: News
+top: News
 ---

 News

 ___

-* 12/2018: My new home was built today - Welcome!
+* 12/2018: Welcome to my new home!
+* 1/2019: Paper on **Extracting Self-Direction Strategies and Representing Practices in GOAL System** was accepted to [TEEL-LAK19]{https://sites.google.com/view/teel-workshop/lak19}.